wwwaiyan/terraform-aws-vpc/README.md

   public_subnet_cidr = ["10.90.1.0/24", "10.90.2.0/24"]
 }
 ```
-in this case I will create vpc with root module
+In this case, it will create eks cluster with root module
 - 2 VPC
 - 2 Public Subnets with IGW in each vpc
 - 2 Private Subnets with NAT Gateway in each vpc